 It takes practice for your cleaning schedule to run smoothly.

-The cleaning schedule cannot be the same because of different priorities but remember no right or wrong way.
+The cleaning schedule cannot be the same because of different priorities, but remember, there is no right or wrong way to do things.

 How do you create a cleaning schedule?
 Share with us in the comment section below